vallejos/wh-tests/php-test/README.md

 # Test 2: Wordpress plugin
-Download and install the plugin zip file: wh-plugin.zip The shortcode to include into the theme is: [whp-search] The table population will be created on install.
-You can download and upload the csv file to fill the table to make it work.
+Download and unzip the plugin zip file https://github.com/vallejos/wh-tests/raw/master/php-test/wh-plugin.zip into the wp-content/plugins folder of your wordpress installation.
+The shortcode to include into the theme is: [whp-search] The table population will be created on install.
+You can download and upload the csv file to fill the table to make it work from the Settings page of your wp-admin.
 All code is under the wh-plugin/ folder.

 # Test 3: pagination function